List of Test cricket records

 Test cricket is played between international cricket teams who are Full Members of the International Cricket Council (ICC).
 Unlike One Day Internationals, Test matches consist of two innings per team, with no limit in the number of overs.
 Test cricket is first-class cricket, so statistics and records set in Test matches are also counted toward first-class records.
 The duration of Tests, currently limited to five days, has varied through Test history, ranging from three days to timeless matches.
 The earliest match now recognised as a Test was played between England and Australia in March 1877; since then there have been over 2,000 Tests played by 13 teams.
 The frequency of Tests has steadily increased partly because of the increase in the number of Test-playing countries, and partly as cricket boards seek to maximise their revenue.

 Cricket is, by its nature, capable of generating large numbers of records and statistics.
 This list details the most significant team and individual records in Test cricket.

-As of June 2025, the most successful team in Test cricket, in terms of both wins and win percentage, is Australia, having won 404 of their 851 Tests (47.47%).
-Excluding teams who have only played a small number of Tests, the least successful team are Bangladesh.
+As of June 2025, the most successful team in Test cricket, in terms of both wins and win percentage, is Australia, having won 419 of their 874 Tests (47.94%).
+Excluding teams who have only played a small number of Tests, the least successful team is Zimbabwe.

 Australian Donald Bradman, widely considered the greatest batsman of all time, holds several personal and partnership records.
 He scored the most runs in a series, has the most double centuries and was a part of the record 5th wicket partnership.
 His most significant record is his batting average of 99.94.
 One of cricket's most famous statistics, it still stands almost 40 runs higher than any other batsman's career average.
 Don Bradman is the only player in the world to have scored 5000 runs against a single opposition: 5028 runs against England.